 Each students is in the care of an experienced Form Tutor who will see them every day and will be the first point of contact for parents.
 The Form Tutor will normally also teach their Form for at least one subject.
 The Head of First Year takes overall responsibility for the welfare of the students at this stage and parents can make an appointment to see either the Form Tutor or the Head of First Year at any time.

-We operate a Mentoring scheme whereby senior students meet and help junior boys and girls.
-Sixth Form mentors are each assigned a small group of First Year pupils whom they meet on a weekly basis to get to know and help through their first year in the School.
-Through working with younger children they develop an understanding of the difficulties they face as well as a greater awareness of their own abilities.
+We operate a mentoring scheme whereby senior students meet and support junior boys and girls.
+Sixth Form mentors are each assigned a First Form student with similar interests and passions.
+They meet on a weekly basis to participate in fun activities, PSHEE sessions and for special trips to the Sixth Form café!
+They form close friendships and the mentors are a valuable support to our First Form students.
 Sixth Form students are also encouraged to become involved in coaching junior sports teams after school and at weekends if their own commitments permit.
-Such interaction between age groups benefits all, and develops the community spirit we hope to foster within the School.
+Such interaction between age groups benefits all, and allows the community spirit we prize within the school to thrive.

 At the age of 12, girls and boys move up to the Second Form under the care of the Head of Second Form.
 Class sizes remain much the same – generally under 20.
 Second Form students are also a valuable form of support for the First Form students, and the sense of camaraderie is tangible throughout the Lower School.
 Second Formers act as buddies to the First Form and have a particular student which they are assigned to support and guide, passing on their experience and advice.
 In the Second Form, students are given greater autonomy over their subject choices, selecting up to three languages that they wish to pursue.

 There is usually an additional intake of about 20 students at age 13 into the Third Form adding an extra Form.
 These students generally come from prep schools or from families who have recently moved into the area.
 More subjects are studied at this stage, including separate sciences.
 Please see the curriculum page for more details.